by Katerina Georgeopoulou en Tonny Mulder

-For this course, we suggest the following sequence: Click the pictures to go to the location of your choice
+However, when deemed necessary, use one of the following tools described below to modify and analyse your file: Click the pictures to go to the location of your choice

 During the recording, your EEG signal can become contaminated by sources other than from the brain, such as the mains grid (our electricity network).
 This produces a high-amplitude 50 Hz artifact (60 Hz in the USA), often ‘repeated’ at the multiples of the frequency (at 100 Hz, 150 Hz and so on).
 Furthermore, low frequency drifts can obscure your data.

 The first step in the proces is to get rid of these contaminations.
 There are a few ways to do this.
 If you are interested in the lower frequencies, say Delta, Theta, Mu, Alpha, Beta or low-Gamma frequencies, you may want to use a band‐pass filter of 0.5 to 48 Hz on your data.
 In this way, you remove the 50 Hz artifact and a larger part of the slow drifts, while keeping a broader range of frequencies in your data.

 Obviously, if you are interested in higher gamma frequencies you should adjust the upper bound of your filter (e.g. use a band‐pass filter of 0.5 to 80 Hz) and apply an additional band‐stop or notch filter to remove the electricity network artifact.